People

 Giles Blaney

-Giles Blaney is a PhD student in the Diffuse Optical Imaging of Tissue (DOIT) lab at Tufts University.
+Giles Blaney is an Institutional Research and Academic Career Development Award (IRACDA) postdoctoral scholar in the Diffuse Optical Imaging of Tissue (DOIT) lab at Tufts University.
+Giles earned his Doctor of Philosophy in Biomedical Engineering from Tufts in 2022 after 5 years in the DOIT lab.
 He is from Wenham, MA, a small town north of Boston.
-He received a Bachelor of Science in Mechanical Engineering and Physics from Northeastern University in 2017.
-Additionally, at Northeastern Giles minored in Electrical Engineering and Mathematics.
+Before coming to Tufts, Giles received a Bachelor of Science in Mechanical Engineering and Physics from Northeastern University in 2017.
+Additionally, at Northeastern he minored in Electrical Engineering and Mathematics.
 During that time, he was an undergraduate researcher in the Northeastern Optical Science Lab (OSL).
 Giles has had engineering co-ops at Medtronic as a tooling engineer, 24M as a manufacturing engineer, and at Quantum Diamond Technologies Incorporated (QDTI) as a research and development engineer/scientist.
-Currently, he is researching the collection, using Near Infrared Spectroscopy (NIRS), and analysis of hemodynamic data using the Coherent Hemodynamics Spectroscopy (CHS) technique.
-In Giles' free time he enjoys 3D printing, electronics prototyping, and generally making.
+Currently, he is researching diffuse optical techniques to detect changes deeper within a scattering medium.
+In Giles' free time he enjoys all sorts of making related hobbies.
 Aside from his engineering like hobbies he also enjoys cooking, hiking, and overall being outdoors.